-It would probably be cheaper to rent a vacation place of similar aesthetics.
+It would probably be cheaper to rent a vacation place with similar aesthetics.

-Nevertheless, timeshares remains a very popular financial instrument.
+Yet, timeshares remain a very popular financial instrument.

 About 75% of timeshare owners earn $95,000 or more annually.
 And, they are usually sold to people who can’t afford them.